-Part of the mission of the Documentation Working Group (DocWG) is to ensure that Drupal Core and Drupal's contributed project ecosystem have excellent guidelines, policies, and standards in place for documentation.
-This page (along with child pages and some linked pages that reside elsewhere) outline these guidelines, policies, and standards.
+Part of the mission of the Documentation Working Group (DocWG) is to ensure that excellent documentation guidelines, policies, and standards are in place for Drupal Core and contributed projects (modules, themes, distributions).

 If you have questions or comments about these guidelines, contact the DocWG.

 This section deals with the community documentation pages on Drupal.org and their structure, the API pages, reporting documentation issues, and how to handle obsolete or duplicate documention.

 - Content style guide gives details of recommended styles, wording and agreed spelling of a range of terms on Drupal.org.
 These are also relevant for documentation pages.

 - Content overview and its child pages have guidelines on screenshots and copyright.

 - Documentation of Projects has guidelines for what documentation should be provided as part of Drupal core or contributed projects.